fabioperez/cheat-sheets/python/Effective-Python-summary.md

 ### Item 16: Consider Generators Instead of Returning Lists

 * When creating a function that returns a large sequence of results, consider using a generator instead of a list.

+## 6. Built-in Modules

+### Item 48: Know Where to Find Community-Built Modules

+* Python has a central repository of modules, created and maintained by the community: the Python Package Index - PyPI (https://pypi.python.org/pypi).

+* Use `pip` and `pip3` (Python 3) to install and manage packages from PyPI.

+* `pip` is installed by default in Python 3.4.